sheilagomes/diario-de-estudos/Java/README.md

 * O tipo de dados short pode armazenar números inteiros de -32768 a 32767.
 * O tipo de dados int pode armazenar números inteiros de -2147483648 a 2147483647.
 * O tipo de dados long pode armazenar números inteiros de -9223372036854775808 a 9223372036854775807.
-* The float data type can store fractional numbers from 3.4e−038 to 3.4e+038.
-Note that you should end the value with an "f".
+* O tipo de dados float pode armazenar números fracionais de 3.4e−038 a 3.4e+038.
+Observe que é preciso terminar o número com um "f".
 * The double data type can store fractional numbers from 1.7e−308 to 1.7e+308.
 Note that you should end the value with a "d".
 * The char data type is used to store a single character.
 The character must be surrounded by single quotes, like 'A' or 'c'.
 Alternatively, you can use ASCII values to display certain characters: char a = 65, b = 66, c = 67;